What Causes People to Snore? How Can You Treat it?

 Surgery

-• Somnoplasty – This procedure removes excess tissue to help open up the air’s passageways and ease any obstruction.
+- Somnoplasty – This procedure removes excess tissue to help open up air passageways and ease any obstruction.
 It uses radiofrequency heat, and patients are awake, though numbed, so they don’t feel anything.
-The entire procedure takes only 30 minutes.
+The entire procedure takes roughly 30 minutes.

-• Laser-assisted uvulopalatoplasty (LAUP) – The dangling thing in the back of your throat is your uvula.
+- Laser-assisted uvulopalatoplasty (LAUP) – Your uvula dangles in the back of your throat.
 When it’s longer than average, it vibrates when you breathe, and as you know, those vibrations lead to snoring.
 This procedure shortens the uvula, while also making incisions on either side of the palate.
 When the cuts heal, the surrounding tissue becomes stronger, making the vibrations all but disappear.

 Devices

-If you’ve been diagnosed with sleep apnea, your doctor may suggest that you get a CPAP machine to keep air continuously entering your passage.
-CPAP stands for continuous positive airway pressure.
+If you’ve been diagnosed with sleep apnea, your doctor may suggest that you get a CPAP machine10.
 The device provides ventilation through a motorized base, and the user must wear a mask with a hose that forces air pressure into the airways.

-Some people resist the bulk and inconvenience of CPAP machines and opt for oral appliances instead.
-Two that are helpful for snoring are:
+Some people resist the bulk and inconvenience of CPAP machines and opt for oral appliances11 instead.

-• Mandibular advancement device – It looks like a mouth guard but has hinges that push the jaw forward, forcing the airways to stay open in throat while simultaneously strengthening the surrounding muscles.
+- Mandibular advancement device – It looks like a mouth guard but has hinges that push the jaw forward, forcing the airways to stay open in the throat while simultaneously strengthening the surrounding muscles.

 Identify Underlying Medical Illness